caer200/solvent_nlp/README.md

 ## Disclaimer
 Web scraping articles from publishers website may need prior approval.
 The web scraping code provide here by the authors is for demonstration purpose only.

+## Citing
+If you find this useful, please cite the following article -

+Smith, A.; Bhat, V.; Ai, Q.; Risko, C. Challenges in Information-Mining the Materials Literature: A Case Study and Perspective.
+Chemistry of Materials 2022, 34 (11), 4821–4827. [https://doi.org/10.1021/acs.chemmater.2c00445](https://doi.org/10.1021/acs.chemmater.2c00445).